Table of Contents

 Wallington High School for Girls is a selective school in Sutton and was established in 1888 by a group of nuns.
 The school accommodates approximately 2310 students and has a Sixth Form College.

 Located in Wallington, Wilson’s School is a boys’ academy with approximately 1,100 pupils.
-Founded in 1615, Wilson’s is one of the oldest state schools in England.
-Entry to the school is based on performance in the entrance examination.
-The school celebrated is 400th anniversary in 2015 with a visit from Prince Edward.
+Founded in 1615, Wilson’s is one of the oldest state schools in England, having celebrated its 400th anniversary in 2015 with a visit from Prince Edward.